ubaldot/dymoval/README.md

 	<br>
 </div>

-If you are tracking your models changes in a CI/CD environment, then _Dymoval_ API can be easily used to run tests in Jenkins or GitHub Actions pipelines.
+If you are tracking your models changes in a CI/CD environment, then _dymoval_ API can be easily used to run tests in Jenkins or GitHub Actions pipelines as it enables unit-testing on models.

-Dymoval also provides essential functions for handling measurement data, addressing common issues such as noise, missing data, and varying sampling intervals.
+Finally, _dymoval_ provides a number of functions for for handling measurements data, addressing common issues such as noise, missing data, and varying sampling intervals.

 ## Installation